w3c/webappsec/specs/subresourceintegrity/spec.markdown

-Conformant user agents MUST support the [SHA-256][sha2], [SHA-384][sha2] and [SHA-512][sha2] cryptographic hash functions for use as part of a response's [integrity metadata][], and MAY support additional hash functions.
+Conformant user agents MUST support the [SHA-256][sha2], [SHA-384][sha2] and [SHA-512][sha2] cryptographic hash functions for use as part of a request's [integrity metadata][], and MAY support additional hash functions.

 <section>
 #### Agility